GaloisInc/saw-script/heapster-saw/src/Verifier/SAW/Heapster/README.md

 #### Proving Named Permissions

+Named permissions are of the form `P<args>` for some permission name `P`.
+Each named permission represents some more complicated collection of permissions, that can depend on the argument expressions `args`.
+Permission names come in three sorts:

+* _Defined names_ are essentially abbreviations, where `P<args>` unfolds to some permission `p` that does not contain `P` itself (unless `P` occurs `args`);

+* _Recursive names_ `P` are similar to defined names but where `P<args>` unfolds to a permission that can contain `P`; and

+* _Opaque names_ are permissions which are too complicated to represent in Heapster, so Heapster just represents them with names.

+The "best" way to prove a named permission `P<args>` is by reflexivity, i.e., to find an instance of `P<args>` that is already in the current permissions set.
+The implication rules do allow some amount of weakening the arguments, so technically this is a search for `P<args'>` for some argument list `args'` that can be coerced to `args`.
+For opaque names, this is the only way to prove `P<args>`.
+For defined names, the other option is to just unfold `P<args>` to its definition, prove that permission, and then fold the result to `P<args>`.
+Similarly, recursive names can also be unfolded to prove them.
+Dually, if there is a permission `P<args>` with a defined or recursive name on the left, meaning it is already held in the current permission set, the implication prover will unfold this permission if it gets stuck trying to prove its goal any other way.
+This logic is implemented by the `implUnfoldOrFail` function, which is called in a number of places in the implication prover where it will otherwise fail.

+The one wrinkle is that unfolding recursive names can lead to non-termination.
+This can happen if we have an assumption `P1<args1>` on the left and we are trying to prove `P2<args2>` on the right where both `P1` and `P2` are recursive names.
+If we proceed by unfolding both `P1` and `P2`, then, because these unfoldings can each contain `P1` and `P2` again, we can end up back at the same proof goal, of having an assumption `P1<args1>` on the left and trying to prove `P2<args2>`.
+To prevent this infinite regress, the implication prover is restricted so that it will not unfold names on both the left and right sides in the same proof.
+This is done by maintainining a flag called `implStateRecRecurseFlag` that tracks whether there has been an unfolding of a recursive name on one side or the other.
+Whenever the implication prover has `P1<args1>` on the left and `P2<args2>` on the right for recursive names `P1` and `P2`, it then non-deterministically (using the `Impl1_Catch` rule to backtrack) chooses one side to unfold, and it proceeds from there.
+This handles the possibility that one of `P1` or `P2` contains the other as a sub-permission.

+In more detail, here are the cases of `proveVarImplH` that handle recursive permissions:

 | Left-hand side | Right-hand side | Algorithmic steps taken |
 |------------|--------------|--------------------|
 | `P<args,e>` | `P<mb_args,mb_e>` | For reachabilitiy permission `P`, nondeterministically prove the RHS by either reflexivity, meaning `x:eq(mb_e)`, or transitivity, meaning `e:P<mb_args,mb_e>` |